Learn how a blue Christmas tree that came from an act of love and kindness caused this Grinch’s heart to grow three sizes.

 Best of all was the man standing next to it who had worked so hard to make our first Christmas special for me.

 Instantly, I began to sob.
 Giant alligator tears streamed down my face.
 The beauty of the moment and the effort Jim made to do something nice for me overtook my emotions.
 I felt relieved and happy.
 Ashamed for giving him such a hard time, but overjoyed at the same time.
 I felt hope.

 I slowly walked toward Jim.
 He took my hands in his, smiled warmly at me, and said, “Merry Christmas.”

 This year, Jim and I are celebrating our thirteen Christmas together.
 We have moved, changed careers, gotten married, and driven across the country to begin a new life—during a pandemic.
-But each Christmas we continue and find a place for our beautiful little blue Christmas tree with the blue and silver ornaments.
+But each Christmas, we continue to find a place for our beautiful little blue Christmas tree with the blue and silver ornaments.